vitor-schipani/dotfiles/README.md

 For BR for example type:
 > setxkbmap br

+For US for example type:
+> setxkbmap us

 To make this persist on restart be sure to add it to .bashrc